terminalcloud/apps/docs/wordpress.md

 # Welcome to WordPress 4 Terminal
 ## About WordPress
 [WordPress](http://wordpress.org/) is web software you can use to create a beautiful website or blog.
 We like to say that WordPress is both free and priceless at the same time.
-The core software is built by hundreds of community volunteers, and when you’re ready for more there are [thousands of plugins](http://wordpress.org/plugins/) and [themes](http://wordpress.org/themes/) available to transform your site into almost [anything you can imagine](http://wordpress.org/showcase/).
+The core software is built by hundreds of community volunteers and when you’re ready for more there are [thousands of plugins](http://wordpress.org/plugins/) and [themes](http://wordpress.org/themes/) available to transform your site into almost [anything you can imagine](http://wordpress.org/showcase/).
 Over 60 million people have chosen WordPress to power the place on the web they call “home” — we’d love you to join the family.

 ## Usage:
 ### Basics